buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.3.2 =
+ * Fix opening of the incorrect media when opening from activity(Regression caused by 1.3.1).
+ * Fix document files not opening directly from activity when google doc viewer is disabled.
+ * If you are overriding mediapress/default/buddypress/activity/(any of the activity templates), Please update your template file.

 = 1.3.1 =
  * Fix issue with crop settings.
 Crop settings were not applied properly and was always forcing to crop(issue caused by 1.3.0) .
 Thanks @petrha